Petrosz007/msc-thesis/chapters/future.typ

 == Coincidental Correctness

-Hierons, R. M. has shown in @coincidentalCorrecttness, that because BVA only generates single points on boundaries, geometric shifts in boundaries can lead to accidental correctness.
+Hierons, R. M. has shown @coincidentalCorrecttness, that because BVA only generates single points on boundaries, geometric shifts in boundaries can lead to accidental correctness.
 In other words, there are some incorrect implementations, which cannot be caught with BVA.

 Consider the following example: Write a program that accepts a point as an $(x,y)$ coordinate, $x$ and $y$ are integers.
 Return true, if the point is above the $f(x) = 0$ function's slope, otherwise return false.